JoakimOL/Ttm4135-compendium/src/10-digital-sig.md

 ## Digital signature algorithm (DSA)
-Based on the elgamal signature scheme, but with simpler calculations and shorter signatures.
+Based on the Elgamal signature scheme, but with simpler calculations and shorter signatures.
 This is due to restricting calculations to a smaller group or to an elliptic curve group.

 It is also designed to use with a SHA hash function.
 Avoids some attacks Elgamal signatures may be